crabvk/python-perception-guardian/README.md

 ## Configuration

 Copy [config.example.yaml](config.example.yaml) to *config.yaml*.
-There are comments describing all the config settings.
+See comments for config settings descriptions.
+No defaults, all config settings are mandatory.

 ## Bot settings